-Eric S. Weiss, who has now retired, joined TKWLG as a partner in 2001 and practices exclusively in the field of tax certiorari law.
+Eric S. Weiss joined TKWLG as a partner in 2001 and practices exclusively in the field of tax certiorari law.

-Mr. Weiss is a former President of the New York City Real Estate Tax Review Bar Association and was a director on its board.
-He participated extensively on the subcommittee that is a liaison to the City’s Department of Finance, meeting with officials to ensure various forms, bills and filing requirements are consumer friendly for NYC real estate taxpayers.
+Mr. Weiss is a former President of the New York City Real Estate Tax Review Bar Association and is currently a director on its board.
+An active member, he participated extensively on the subcommittee that is a liaison to the City’s Department of Finance, meeting with officials to ensure various forms, bills and filing requirements are consumer friendly for NYC real estate taxpayers.
 Through his positions in various bar associations Mr. Weiss has also been very active in Albany lobbying on an ongoing basis to protect New York City property owner and taxpayer rights.

 Mr. Weiss began his tax certiorari career at Schwartz & Weiss, P.C., first as a law clerk during law school before becoming an associate with the firm.
 During his tenure at Schwartz & Weiss, Mr. Weiss computerized the firm and developed practice specific programs.

 He has been a member of the Real Estate Board of New York, Tax Policy Committee, and was previously a member of the New York State Bar Association Real Estate Section Committee on Condemnation, Certiorari & Real Estate Taxation.
 Mr. Weiss also spent twelve years as a sole practitioner continuing to work on behalf of clients.
 While solo, he was asked to participate in the Commissioner of Finance’s Real Property Reform Advisory Group.